-- 4.8 Additional objections have raised concern that the development would increase flood risk on neighbouring land. - 4.9 The issue of flood risk was considered at paragraphs 7.2 to 7.12 (inclusive) of the original report, set out at Appendix 1.
+- 5.9 Additional objections have raised concern that the development would increase flood risk on neighbouring land. - 5.10 The issue of flood risk was considered at paragraphs 7.2 to 7.12 (inclusive) of the original report, set out at Appendix 1.
 To address this particular concern, however: the submitted Flood Risk Assessment (prepared by Herrington Consulting), at paragraph 6.1, notes the potential for displacement of floodwater onto neighbouring land and sets out that "where development is proposed in tidal floodplains such as is the case here, it is generally accepted by the Environment Agency that raising the ground or building on the floodplain is unlikely to impact on maximum tidal levels."
-I.e. where the source of flooding is tidal (wave overtopping in this instance) the act of raising the building will not affect the water levels on neighbouring land. - 4.10 I would reiterate that the Environment Agency, as set out within the original report, do not object to this development on the grounds of flood risk and they have not identified this scheme as having potential to increase off-site flood risk. - 4.11 I would also reiterate that, as set out at paras.
-7.10 and 7.11 of the original report (appended), the Council's Strategic Flood Risk Assessment does not show this site to be at "extreme" risk.
-(The SFRA is carried out for the three different character areas (marsh, downs, and urban areas) individually in recognition of the different circumstances each of these zones faces; a single District-wide SFRA would result in no development on the marsh at all, which is contrary to local and national policies in regards sustainable development, helping communities grow, and accommodating future growth/needs.
-The local-level SFRA which has been carried out and adopted within the Local Plan does not preclude residential development in this area as a blanket restriction.)
-Furthermore, and as set out at para.
-7.5 of the original report, there are no other locally-available sites (i.e. within the specifically assessed character area) that officers can direct the applicant to instead of this site.
-The sequential and exceptions tests have been met, and I do not consider it would be reasonable to refuse permission on the basis of flood risk in this instance.

-- 4.12 Finally I would note that the applicant and agent have confirmed the proposed dwellings will be set on raised "beam and block" foundations, which create a void below the ground floor level allowing any flood water to pass beneath the property without impedance.
+I.e. where the source of flooding is tidal (wave overtopping in this instance) the act of raising the building will not affect the water levels on neighbouring land. - 5.11 Members are advised that the Environment Agency, the statutory consultee for applications in flood risk zones, do not object to this development on the grounds of flood risk and they have not identified this scheme as having potential to increase off-site flood risk, as set out within the original report. - 5.12 Paragraphs 7.10 and 7.11 of the original report (appended), set out that the Council's Strategic Flood Risk Assessment does not show this site to be at "extreme" risk.
+The SFRA is carried out for the three different character areas (marsh, downs, and urban areas) individually in recognition of the different circumstances each of these zones faces; a single District-wide SFRA would result in no development on the marsh at all, which is contrary to local and national policies in regards sustainable development, helping communities grow, and accommodating future growth/needs.
+The local-level SFRA which has been adopted by the Council does not preclude residential development in this area as a blanket restriction.
+Furthermore, and as set out at paragraph 7.5 of the original report, there are no other locally-available sites (i.e. within the specifically assessed character area) that officers can direct the applicant to instead of this site.
+The sequential and exceptions tests have been met, and I do not consider it would be reasonable to refuse permission on the basis of flood risk in this instance. - 5.13 Finally Members should note that the applicant and agent have confirmed the proposed dwellings will be set on raised "beam and block" foundations, which create a void below the ground floor level allowing any flood water to pass beneath the property without impedance.
 (This does not affect the overall height of the buildings as shown on the proposed drawings.)
-The agent has also stressed that this method of construction means that there is no need for any infill / backfill of the site, as has been suggested by local objectors. - 4.13 I am therefore satisfied (further to my conclusions within the original report) that the development is acceptable in flood risk terms.
+The agent has also stressed that this method of construction means that there is no need for any infill / backfill of the site, as has been suggested by local objectors. - 5.14 I am therefore satisfied (further to my conclusions within the original report) that the development is acceptable in flood risk terms.